What is reflexology?

 How does one get in touch with a practitioner of reflexology?

 The ARCB and the International Institute of Reflexology have a referral lists on their websites, or visit www.reflexology-research.com.

 What is Dr. Weil's view on reflexology?

-Dr. Weil thinks reflexology is of great value for relieving generalized foot pain caused by cramped or chronically tight muscles.
+Dr. Weil thinks hand and foot reflexology is of great value for relieving generalized foot pain caused by cramped or chronically tight muscles.
 He also believes that, like other forms of massage, it may release endorphins, leading to pleasurable, relaxed states.